CVE-2025-1991: CWE-191 Integer Underflow (Wrap or Wraparound) in IBM Informix Dynamic Server

 Technical Analysis

 CVE-2025-1991 is a high-severity vulnerability affecting IBM Informix Dynamic Server versions 12.10, 14.10, and 15.0.
-The vulnerability stems from an integer underflow (CWE-191) occurring during the processing of network packets by the server.
-An integer underflow happens when an arithmetic operation causes a value to wrap around below its minimum representable value, potentially leading to unexpected behavior or memory corruption.
-In this case, the underflow can be triggered remotely without any authentication or user interaction, allowing an attacker to cause a denial of service (DoS) condition.
-The vulnerability is exploitable over the network (AV:N), requires low attack complexity (AC:L), and no privileges (PR:N) or user interaction (UI:N), making it relatively easy to exploit.
-The impact is limited to availability, with no confidentiality or integrity compromise reported.
-Although no known exploits are currently observed in the wild, the vulnerability's characteristics and the widespread use of IBM Informix Dynamic Server in enterprise environments make it a significant risk.
-The lack of available patches at the time of publication increases the urgency for organizations to implement mitigations and monitor for potential exploitation attempts.
+The root cause is an integer underflow (CWE-191) occurring during packet processing.
+Integer underflow happens when an arithmetic operation causes a value to wrap around below its minimum representable value, potentially leading to unexpected behavior.
+In this case, the underflow can be triggered remotely without authentication or user interaction, allowing an attacker to send specially crafted packets to the server.
+This can cause the server to crash or become unresponsive, resulting in a denial of service (DoS).
+The vulnerability has a CVSS v3.1 base score of 7.5, reflecting its high impact on availability with no impact on confidentiality or integrity.
+The attack vector is network-based (AV:N), requires no privileges (PR:N), and no user interaction (UI:N), making it relatively easy to exploit.
+No known exploits are currently reported in the wild, and no patches or mitigations have been explicitly linked in the provided data.
+IBM Informix Dynamic Server is a relational database management system used in enterprise environments for critical data storage and processing.
+A DoS condition in such a system can disrupt business operations, data availability, and service continuity.

 Potential Impact